 As the tour ended, I even opted to take the last shuttle bus back into town, and was able to see Jupiter and Saturn!
 They were really tiny and a bit vague, but I saw the rings of Saturn for sure!

-We were able to take photographs of the moon and we saw the different colours of Jupiter.
+We were able to take photographs of the moon and we saw the different colors of Jupiter.
 We could easily spot the 4 satellite moons of Jupiter and more cluster of stars.
 This night of stargazing in San Pedro de Atacama was just magical.

-Tips for Stargazing in San Pedro de Atacama
+Practical Tips for Stargazing in San Pedro de Atacama

-Of course, this blog post wouldn’t be complete without a little list of tips to know before stargazing in San Pedro de Atacama.
+Of course, this blog post wouldn’t be complete without a little list of practical tips to know before stargazing in San Pedro de Atacama.
 If you’ve read my story, you probably noticed them already, but here is the summary:

 - Check what time is the pickup.
 Tours run in summer and winter, but at different times.
-At the end of winter time, the schedule might change an hour or two.
+At the end of wintertime, the schedule might change an hour or two.